-TruePlay is now available for all Sonos speakers, including the Playbar, making it a viable option for home theater as well as music.
+TruePlay is now available for all Sonos speakers, including the Sonos One and Playbar, making it a viable option for home theater as well as music.

 In general, speakers aren’t easy.
 First you have to figure out what you’re looking for, from size to price and other factors.
 Then, once you’ve got them, you need to actually set them up in a way that not only sounds good, but hopefully also complements the look of the room they’re in.
 From the very start, Sonos aimed to make the first problem much easier to solve with its wireless multiroom speakers that were as easy to set up as they were to choose from.